August 26, 2020 5 min read

 It’s the biggest buzz word when it comes to living an eco-friendly lifestyle.
 Single use plastic has a devastating effect on our oceans and so ditching this material that we have grown so accustomed to is now as important as ever.
 A reusable water bottle is the easiest place to start.
 Fill it up on your way out of the door and there’s no need to purchase a plastic bottle while you're out and about.
 If you do run low water, there are plenty of cafes, services stations and public water points where you’ll be able to give it a refill.

 Think about other little plastic swaps you can make within your home.
 Trade cling film for beeswax wraps that can be used again and again.
 When cleaning your teeth, a bamboo toothbrush will do the exact same job as a plastic one and won’t harm the environment when you discard it.
-For other ideas on how to tackle single use plastics, head over to our earlier Journal entry about this.

 If it ain't broke, don’t fix it.
 And if it is?
 Fix it!
 In the fast pace of modern life, new things are often so readily available without much of a wait time.
 When something we own needs mending, it can be so easy to throw it away and buy a new one.
 But this throw-away culture can have a detrimental effect on waste build up in landfills.
 Next time you find hole that needs patching or a tool that needs its battery changing, get out the sewing kit or tool box and get stuck into a bit of DIY.
 Not only will you be improving your own skills, you'll save the planet too.